JohnObla/johns-eat/README.md

 Live site: https://johns-eat.herokuapp.com/<br>
 (Initial load may take some time as the site's hosted on Heroku's free tier)

-While the postcode search is a placeholder, the rest of the app functionality is working.<br>
 More features coming soon!

 - __Language:__ Python 🐍